Best Curl Creams for Wavy & Curly Hair That Define

 OUAI Curl Creme

-OUAI's Curl Creme is the luxury pick on this list, and it earns its price in a specific way: it handles humidity better than anything else I have tested.
+OUAI's Curl Creme is the luxury pick on this list, and it earns its price in a specific way: reviews consistently praise how it handles humidity.
 The formula uses amodimethicone, a conditioning silicone, along with castor oil and tamanu oil, to coat and smooth each strand while providing a light hold.

-The silicone-forward formula makes it particularly effective on high-humidity days when frizz is my main concern.
-The curl definition from this product lasts longer through heat and moisture than most creams I have tried, and the curls stay organized without turning stiff or crunchy.
+The silicone-forward formula makes it particularly effective on high-humidity days when frizz is the main concern.
+Users report that the curl definition from this product lasts longer through heat and moisture than most creams, and the curls stay organized without turning stiff or crunchy.

 One honest note: because it contains silicones, you will want to clarify your hair every two to three weeks if you are using this regularly.
 Silicone buildup is real and can eventually leave hair feeling coated and dull.
 Clarifying monthly is good practice regardless, but it becomes more important when silicones are a regular part of your routine.

 The price lands around $28 to $30 for 5 ounces, which is more than the drugstore options above.
 For everyday use, that math may not work for everyone.
-I reach for this specifically on humid days or for occasions when I need curls to hold reliably for hours.
+Reviewers tend to reach for this specifically on humid days or for occasions when curls need to hold reliably for hours.

 The luxury pick for humidity and frizz control.
 OUAI's Curl Creme uses amodimethicone, castor oil, and tamanu oil for superior hold and smoothness in any weather.
 Defines curls without crunch or stiffness.
 Around $28 per jar, best used strategically for high-humidity days or occasions.
 Requires a clarifying shampoo to prevent silicone buildup over time.